Learn

 “Energy Is The Capacity To Do Work” and Natural gas Is That Energy

-- Natural gas supports over 4 million jobs: According to the American Gas Association, the natural gas industry supports 4.1 million U.S. jobs.
+• Natural gas alone supports over 4 million jobs: According to the American Gas Association, the natural gas industry supports 4.1 million U.S. jobs.

 NATURAL GAS FUELS JOBS IN THE MANUFACTURING SECTOR And Beyond

-- Manufacturing jobs grow with increased natural gas production: From the mid 1970s to the early 2000s, U.S. oil and gas production declined and nearly three million manufacturing jobs were lost.
-However, over the last decade, the surge in production from the shale revolution has helped create 1.4 million new manufacturing jobs for Americans.
+• Manufacturing jobs grow with increased natural gas production: From the mid 1970s to the early 2000s, U.S. oil and gas production declined and nearly three million manufacturing jobs were lost.
+However, from 2010 to 2020, the surge in production from the shale revolution has helped create 1.4 million new manufacturing jobs for Americans.

-- More manufacturing jobs means five times as many jobs elsewhere: According to the National Association of Manufacturers, “for every one worker in manufacturing, there are another five employees hired elsewhere.”
+• More manufacturing jobs means nearly five times as many jobs elsewhere: According to the National Association of Manufacturers, for every one worker in manufacturing, there are another 4.4 employees hired elsewhere.

-- The chemical manufacturing industry, the single largest industrial consumer of natural gas, could generate 786,000 jobs by 2025 because of savings from low-cost natural gas: The chemical manufacturing industry, the single largest industrial consumer of natural gas, has invested over $202 billion in new plant capacity, in part because of the industry’s ability to access cheap gas and is predicted to generate 786,000 direct and indirect jobs by 2025.
+• The chemical manufacturing industry, the single largest industrial consumer of natural gas, could generate 786,000 jobs by 2025 because of savings from low-cost natural gas: The chemical manufacturing industry, the single largest industrial consumer of natural gas, has invested $208 billion in new plant capacity, in part because of the industry’s ability to access cheap gas and is predicted to generate 786,000 direct and indirect jobs by 2025.

 JOBS FLOW FROM THE OIL AND GAS ENERGY SUPPLY CHAIN